The Forbidden Kingdom poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Jason chooses to accept the quest to return the staff to Five Elements Mountain and free the Monkey King, despite wanting to go home.
 He commits to the journey and begins training with Lu Yan., moving from reaction to action.

 The Collapse moment at 75 minutes (72% through) represents the emotional nadir.
 Here, The Silent Monk is mortally wounded protecting Jason from Ni Chang.
 As he dies, he reveals he is actually the Monkey King in mortal form, having lived among humans.
-Jason's mentor dies in his arms - literal death moment., indicates the protagonist at their lowest point.
+Jason's mentor dies in his arms - literal death moment., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 78% of the runtime.
 Jason realizes he must combine his knowledge of kung fu movies with his real training - the wisdom of knowing the stories gives him insight into defeating the Jade Warlord.
 He chooses courage over fear and leads the assault., demonstrating the transformation achieved throughout the journey.